philsinatra/IDM221/instructor_materials/IDM221-01-introduction.md

 - [Example Documentation](https://github.com/philsinatra/docs)

-^ Documentation is an important part of any project, especially web developemnt projects.
+^ Documentation is an important part of any project, especially web development projects.
 When you solve a problem, it's important to document how you solved it.
 What resources did you use?
 What worked?
 What didn't.
 That way next time you need to solve a similar problem, you don't start from scratch.
 It also helps other developers get up to speed on your project quickly.

 ---